Synchronous vs asynchronous learning, which should you use for employee development?

 On the other hand, Asynchronous methods involve getting training content, taking assessments and gathering feedback without one timetable attached.
 Basically, this training exists and can be accessed several times by various employees.
 And there doesn’t need to be a facilitator or administrator present to begin the training.

-Here are a few ways to use asynchronous learning.
+Here are a few ways to use asynchronous learning:

-Another training method for self-paced learning are virtual labs.
+Another training method for self-paced learning is virtual labs.
 These labs offer ways to teach new skills without having to go in an in-person classroom setting.
 For example, if you want to teach programmers a new programming language, a virtual lab could be used to walk through the basic steps of how to program in this new language by logging in and following along on their own desktop.

 Social media or discussions

-While self-based classes have their positives, one drawback is less peer to peer interaction.
+While self-based classes have their positives, one drawback is less peer-to-peer interaction.
 One way to counteract this is by adding a social media or discussion component to your asynchronous learning.
 That way, once the training module is complete or if an employee is stuck grasping a certain concept mid-training, they can ask their questions to fellow team members and get feedback.

 While asynchronous learning offers flexibility, it can also cause some employees to not take the training seriously.
 If for example, they don’t see the value in a certain training module, they could simply go through the motions and not truly absorb what is being taught.
 But if you break the training up with gamification, it not only makes the subject matter more interesting, but it holds employees’ interest better than other formats.